reireynoso/restaurant_app_react/README.md

 ![Image of Sample](public/sample-image.png)

-* The API for the Welp, Restaurant App.
-* The API consists of 5 domain models with `has_many` and `belongs_to` associations.
-* Sample data was pulled from a network request in Grubhub.

 # Getting Started
 Before setting up, make sure the server is installed along with Node.js and NPM